mkashirin/ztcli/README.md

 ZeroTier can be used to setup a VPN Exit Node, but the process involves much CURLing and typing long one-liners.
 ZTCLI will make this procedure more intuitive and straight forward.

+## Licencing

+This project is distributed under the MIT open source licence.